 Commissioned in April 1977, the University of Alberta's Safe Low Power Kritical Experiment (SLOWPOKE) Nuclear Reactor Facility is a low-power reactor used to support research, teaching and industry.

-The reactor is located on the U of A main campus.
+The reactor was located on the U of A main campus until early August 2017.

 SLOWPOKE Reactor Decommissioning Public Information Update

-- You can download a brochure that highlights the decommissioning process along with contact information for any inquiries.
+- Copies of a brochure that highlight the decommissioning process along with contact information for any inquiries were readily available for anyone interested in knowing more.

 Below you will find the following documents that refer to the SLOWPOKE decommissioning process to date: